open/close all folders

 - Deus Ex

 - Subverted in the first game.
 JC's mini-crossbow can be loaded with Tranquilizer Darts which take several seconds to subdue the target.
 And, furthering the subversion, the victim runs around yelling for help before falling unconscious.
 Though shooting them in the head plays it straight, earning you an instant knock-out.
 When the PC is shot with a tranquilizer dart, it causes the screen to darken and sway, but the nanotechnology takes care of the venom fairly rapidly.
+Of course the game is about lies and conspiracy and those tranquilizer darts are in all probability some form of lethal poison.
+Which is why YOU take damage when you are hit by them.

 - But after an NPC finally drops, they lay out cold on the map perpetually.